Vivotif® Oral Typhoid Vaccine Clinical Trials, Dosage, Side Effects

 Vivotif Oral Vaccine Clinical Trial

 Clinical Trial: NCT0370558 is an open-label, non-randomized phase 4 study.
-It aims to understand how vaccines against typhoid fever and cholera affect the intestine's normal immune system.
+It aims to understand how vaccines against typhoid fever and cholera affect the standard immune system of the intestine.
 Patients with standard-of-care endoscopies (colonoscopy and/or esophagogastroduodenoscopy (EGD)) will be divided into three groups.
 The Last Update was Posted on October 16, 2019.